SharonIV0x86/CinderPeak/docs/GraphMatrix.md

 The `GraphMatrix` class, part of the `CinderPeak` namespace, provides a matrix-based graph data structure for managing vertices and edges.
 It supports both weighted and unweighted graphs, as well as directed and undirected configurations, based on options specified during graph creation.
 The implementation leverages a `PeakStore` backend for underlying storage and operations, ensuring efficient management of graph data.

 The `GraphMatrix` class is templated to allow customization of vertex (`VertexType`) and edge (`EdgeType`) data types, making it suitable for applications like network modeling, social graphs, or weighted adjacency representations.
-It includes methods for adding vertices and edges, retrieving edge weights, and visualizing the graph.
+It includes methods for adding vertices and edges, retrieving edge weights, and managing the graph.
 Additionally, the `EdgeAccessor` class provides a convenient operator-based interface for accessing and modifying edges using the `graph[src][dest]` syntax.

 ## Class Definitions